jbakse/site_builder/docs/comp_form/pixels/index.md

 previous_url: ../strategy

 hero_title: Pixel Data
-description: Internally, computers often represent images as a list of pixel values.
+old_description: Internally, computers often represent images as a array of pixel values.
 Accessing, processing, and generating pixel data directly allows you to explore a variety of low-level techniques.

+description: Access pixel values directly to process and generate images.
 software: p5.js
 ---